-Seventeen juniors experience career opportunity as apprenticed laborers in the area of highway construction – March 25, 2019
+Students take the high road as apprentice laborers in the area of highway construction – March 25, 2019

-Under the watchful eye of Tom Lemon an instructor with the New England Laborers Training Academy in Hopkinton, MA, 17 of our juniors in our Construction Technology program participated in an intensive week-long pre-apprenticeship training program.
-This training is currently available to schools across the Commonwealth through The New England Laborers Training Trust Fund with a contract awarded through the Massachusetts Department of Transportation.
-This is the largest pre-apprenticeship program in Massachusetts for the highway construction field.
+Under the watchful eye of Tom Lemon, an instructor with the New England Laborers Training Academy in Hopkinton, MA, 17 juniors in our Construction Technology program participated in an intensive week-long pre-apprenticeship training program.
+This training is available to schools across the Commonwealth through The New England Laborers Training Trust Fund with a contract awarded through the Massachusetts Department of Transportation.
+This pre-apprenticeship program is the largest in the state for the highway construction field.

-“Given that the average age of most workers in the construction industry is in the mid 50's, we needed to address the aging workforce and the need for skilled laborers.
-We are trying to create a pipeline of trades men and women that are interested in establishing careers on MassDOT highway construction projects through this program," explains Tom Lemon.
-“There are now more career pathways within the broad construction industry and Trades women are establishing careers on MassDOT highway construction projects.”
+“Given that the average age of most workers in the construction industry is in the mid-50s, we needed to address the aging workforce and the need for skilled laborers.
+We are trying to create a pipeline of tradesmen and women that are interested in establishing careers on MassDOT highway construction projects through this program," said Tom Lemon.
+“There are now more career pathways within the broad construction industry and Tradeswomen are establishing careers on MassDOT highway construction projects.”

-“As a female in Construction Technologies, I have learned a variety of very helpful skills and have explored many career paths in the industry ranging from labor work to management and design,” explains Annabelle O’Reilly of Hopedale.
-“The construction program at BVT started with hand tool mastery and safety to ensure I respected the heavy machinery around me before I used them.
-I love being in Construction because after every project, I can step back and look at how far I have come.
+“As a female in Construction Technology, I have learned a variety of very helpful skills and have explored many career paths in the industry ranging from labor work to management and design,” said Annabelle O’Reilly of Hopedale.
+“The Construction Program at BVT started with hand tool mastery and safety to ensure I respected the heavy machinery around me before I used them.
+I love being in construction because after every project, I can step back and look at how far I have come.
 With my classmates and instructors supporting me and helping me grow as a craftswoman, I feel capable of so much, and I am grateful to have this hands-on learning experience.”

-During this pre-apprenticeship training program our students learned industry specific skills through various training modules such as work zone safety, how to line and grade paved surfaces, CPR/first aid and AED certification, and construction math which were part of this unique weeklong experiences.
-Also, important life skills such as showing up on time and prepared to work when on a jobsite.
-These are all desirable skills to prospective employers in the area of construction and the highway industry.
+During this pre-apprenticeship training program our students learned industry-specific skills through various training modules such as work zone safety, how to line and grade paved surfaces, CPR/first aid and AED certification, and construction math that were part of this unique weeklong experience.
+Important life skills such as showing up on time and prepared to work when on a job site were also emphasized, which are all desirable skills to prospective employers.

 Thomas Belland, Vocational Director at BVT shared this concerning statistic, “With an aging workforce in Massachusetts we had over 60,000 Licensed Construction Supervisors in 2010, and in 2019 we have just over 40,000.
 Blackstone Valley Tech and other vocational schools recognize this fact and we're responding with new programming."